rsdoiel/antenna/food.md

 ---

-## Why Draft Beer Drinking Is In Decline
+## Why Draft Beer Drinking Is in Decline

 date: 2024-11-14, from: Bon Appetet

-Why ordering a draft beer might soon become a thing of the past
+Why ordering a draft beer might soon become a thing of the past.

 <br>